 Extreme heat negatively affects human health in terms of causing heat exhaustion, stroke, and even death.
-It can also make pre-existing chronic conditions, such as respiratory and heart diseases, worse.
-Heat exposure, climate conditions and many other factors, such as infrastructure, physiology, culture, and demographics influence the risk of heat-related impacts.
+It can also make pre-existing chronic conditions worse, such as respiratory and heart diseases.
+As Wisconsin's climate changes, temperatures will rise and extreme heat events will increase in frequency (WHITEHOUSE).
+From 1950-2006, Wisconsin has seen an increase of average annual temperature by 1.5°F (WICCI).
+In addition to exposure to heat and climate conditions, many other factors, such as infrastructure, physiology, culture, and demographics influence the risk of heatrelated impacts.
 This is especially true for the elderly, socially isolated individuals, and those with pre-existing chronic conditions.
-Assessing heat vulnerability can identify areas that are of greatest risk for negative health outcomes due to extreme heat.
 Seen in the map to the left, CWHP residents have moderate to high vulnerability in the case of extreme heat.
 They also have higher rate of ER visits compared to the state.

-Heat Stress ER visits per Adams Green Lake Juneau Marquette Waupaca Waushara Wisconsin 100,000 46.8 19.2 48.6 28.8 21.6 23.6 16.5 people Source: Environme ental Health Pro files
+Heat Stress ER Adams Green Lake Juneau Marquette Waupaca Waushara Wisconsin visits per 100,000 46.8 19.2 48.6 28.8 21.6 23.6 16.5 people Source: Environm ental Health Pro ofiles